nialldeacon/spaceshipping4cast/README.md

 This code produces tweets containing randomly generated shipping forecasts for astrophysical locations.
 Some of the stuff in it is vaguely scientific, most of it is nonsense.

 Requirements: tweepy.py by https://github.com/tweepy/tweepy
+Needs a file called secrets.py containing the twitter consumer & API keys and secrets

 There are three parts to the shipping forecast; the area forecast, reports from costal stations and the inshore waters forecast.
 For the purposes of this twitter feed the inshore waters are the spaces in-between planet orbits in the solar system and the costal stations are mostly on moons in the solar system.
 The area forecasts are all astronomical objects outside the solar system.